ken-morel/jhis-notes/docs/citizenship/exposee.md

 > Good governance is the transparent, accountable and efficient management of a
 > government, organization or other institution's resources and members.

+### Disadvantages

+- Increase in reliance in technology exposes to cybersecurity risks
+- Requires reliable technological infrastructure
+- AI/Datascience may require the government training jobs requiring such specifications.

 ### Principles of good governance

 - **Parcitipation**: Everyone should participate, directly or inderectly.